 Homemade croutons are always good on salad, but I reallllly love adding them to soup.

-You KNOW I've got some soup recipes that go perfectly with this crouton recipe.
+You KNOW I've got some soup recipes that go perfectly with this garlic butter crouton recipe.

 Find them here:

 - HOMEMADE CAESAR SALAD DRESSING WITHOUT RAW ANCHOVIES